The Evolution of Music Mixing—Insight from Noted Pros

 Artist, mixer, and producer Ken Andrews topped the worldwide charts recently with his “in the box” mixes for rock band Paramore, whose latest album debuted at #1.
 He shares his thoughts on the audio evolution, from analog and his early digital mixing days, to his current preferred workflow.

 “While I enjoyed a good six years of traditional studio analog recording and mixing, I’ve noticed something significant in the change to non-linear mixing that I don't hear people talking about much.
-For me, Pro Tools has brought me closer to the music and to the emotion of the songs by simplifying the whole process.
+For me, Pro Tools has brought me closer to the music and to the emotion of the songs by simplifying the whole process.“In the old days, the gear dictated our workflow by having to make sure we had enough channels and tracks, enough people to make it all work—and then at the end was a painstaking documentation process.
+Once a mix was on the board, you had to print it right then—or hold it, which could be a big expense.
+If you did have to recall it—if someone had even a small change to the printed mix—good luck getting back to it.

 “I’ve tried many times to recall mixes in the analog domain with tools like Total Recall, and while it was sometimes pretty close, it was never actually the same.
 The devil is in the minute details with music sometimes, and that’s why Pro Tools has changed everything so much for me.
 I'm in control of the workflow now—not the gear.
 It keeps me focused on the music and the project at hand and, in the end, that is what it is all about.”